chinmayhegde/fodl/_posts/2022-01-18-representation01.md

 \hat{y} = f(x), \quad l(y,\hat{y}) = 0.5(y - \hat{y})^2, \quad R(f) = \sum_i \frac{1}{n} l(y_i, \hat{y_i}),
 $$

 then $f$ achieves *zero empirical risk*.
+A very large (either very wide or very deep or both) network is likely enough to fit basically anything we like, so we would like to get reasonably tight upper bounds on the number of neurons needed for exact memorization.

-But why should we care about memorization?
+But why should we care about memorization anyway?
 After all, machine learning folks are taught to be wary of [overfitting](https://en.wikipedia.org/wiki/Overfitting) to the training set.
 In introductory ML courses we spend several hours (and homework sets) covering the [bias-variance](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff) tradeoff, the importance of adding a regularizer to decrease variance (at the expense of incurring extra "bias"), etc etc.

 Unfortunately, deep learning practice throws this classical way of ML thinking out of the window.
 We seldom use explicit regularizers, instead relying on standard losses.
 We typically train deep neural networks to achieve 100\% (train) accuracy.
 Later, we will try to understand why networks trained to *perfectly* interpolate the training data still generalize well, but for now let's focus on just achieving a representation that enables perfect memorization.